SeanRoy/lambda-maven-plugin/README.md

 * `memorySize` Defaults to 1024MB NOTE: Please review the AWS Lambda documentation on this setting as it could have an impact on your billing.
 * `environmentVpcSubnetIds` The VPC Subnets that Lambda should use to set up your VPC configuration.
 Format: "subnet-id (cidr-block) | az name-tag".
 Should be configured with alias as a key.
 * `environmentVpcSecurityGroupsIds` The VPC Security Groups that Lambda should use to set up your VPC configuration.
 Format: "sg-id (sg-name) | name-tag".
 Should be configured with alias as a key.
+* `suffixFunctionName` This boolean parameter can be used to set suffix for functionName.
+Suffix comes automatically from alias.
+On by default.

 Current configuration of LambdaFunction can be found in LambdaFunction.java.